-8.2.2 Experimental results.
+8.2.2 Experimental Results.
 The experimental results for the four CNN-based applications, summarized in Table 13, are shown in Figure 5.
-They are shown as bar plots that compare the characteristics of the CNNs used by the applications when the applications' memory cost is reduced using: 1) quantization with no memory reuse (the light-grey bars); our methodology combined with quantization (the dark-grey bars).
-Every plot shows a comparison for the CNNs with half-, mixed- and int-quantization offered by the TensorFlow DL framework, as well as for the baseline CNNs with no quantization and original 32-bit floating-point weights and data precision.
-The types of quantization offered by the TensorFlow DL framework are summarized in Table 3 and explained in details in Section 3.
+They are shown as bar plots that compare the characteristics of the CNNs used by the applications when the applications' memory cost is reduced using quantization with no memory reuse (the light gray bars) and our methodology combined with quantization (the dark gray bars).
+Every plot shows a comparison for the CNNs with half-, mixed-, and int-quantization offered by the TensorFlow DL framework, as well as for the baseline CNNs with no quantization and original fp32 weights and data precision.
+The types of quantization offered by the TensorFlow DL framework are summarized in Table 3 and explained in detail in Section 3.
 The bar plots are organized in a matrix.
 Every row corresponds to a CNN-based application.
-Every column corresponds to a characteristic of the CNNs used by the application: the CNN accuracy (the first column), the CNN throughput (the second column)1, and the CNN memory cost (the third column).
-For example, the bar plot in Figure 5(b), located in the first row and second column, shows the throughput of the Mobilenet V2 CNN, used by the Mobilenet-sequential application.
+Every column corresponds to a characteristic of the CNNs used by the application: the CNN accuracy (the first column), the CNN throughput (the second column),1 and the CNN memory cost (the third column).
+For example, the bar plot in Figure 5(b), located in the first row and second column, shows the throughput of the MobileNetV2 CNN used by the MobileNet-sequential application.
 Every bar is annotated with the value of the respective characteristic.
-For example, Figure 5(b) shows that the Mobilenet V2 CNN with half-quantization demonstrates 79 fps throughput after the quantization and no memory reuse.
-The difference in height between the light-grey bars and the dark-grey bars demonstrates the reduction (decrease) of the respective characteristics.
-For example, Figure 5(b) shows that our methodology decreases the throughput of the Mobilenet V2 CNN with half-quantization by 79 - 71 = 8 fps.
+For example, Figure 5(b) shows that the MobileNetV2 CNN with half-quantization demonstrates 79 fps throughput after the quantization and no memory reuse.
+The difference in height between the light gray bars and the dark gray bars demonstrates the reduction (decrease) of the respective characteristics.
+For example, Figure 5(b) shows that our methodology decreases the throughput of the MobileNetV2 CNN with half-quantization by 79 - 71 = 8 fps.